INSO-World/Trinocular/src/registry/ReadMe.md

 ````

 #### Response Codes

 * 422: Invalid Body
-* 409: Visualization instance already exists
+* 409: Visualization instance for that group already exists
-* 200: Visualization service created
+* 200: Visualization service added to group

 ### `PUT` /service/:name/:id

-Update an existing visualization service instance.
+Update an existing visualization service instance in a group.

 Path parameters:

-- `name` Name of the visualization service
+- `name` Name of the visualization group
-- `id` ID of the visualization service instance
+- `id` ID of the visualization service

 #### JSON Body:

 [Same as POST /service/:name](#post-servicename)

 #### Response Codes

-* 404: Visualization service or instance not found
+* 404: Visualization group or visualization service not found
 * 422: Invalid Body
 * 200: Visualization service updated